mcowger/apantli/SECURITY.md

 - Protect database file with 600 permissions
 - Implement data retention to delete old requests
 - Consider forking and modifying to redact keys

-### No Rate Limiting

-Apantli does not implement rate limiting.
-Anyone with access can make unlimited requests.

-**Mitigation**:
-- Bind to localhost only (`--host 127.0.0.1`)
-- Use firewall rules to restrict access
-- Implement reverse proxy with rate limiting
-- Monitor provider API usage

 ### SQLite Limitations